influxdata/flux/docs/SPEC.md

     |> filter(fn: (r) => r._measurement == "cpu" and r._field == "usage_user")
     |> difference()
 ```

 #### Distinct

 Distinct produces the unique values for a given column.
+Null is considered its own distinct value if it is present.

 Distinct has the following properties: